-- 1. The candidate is a minority language adult, which requires that they: - a) are a Canadian citizen; - b) are at least 18 years of age on the day of the election, and; - c) one of the following applies: - (i) Their first language learned and still understood is French; - (ii) They received their primary school instruction in Canada in French, other than French immersion: or. - (iii) The candidate has a child who has received or is receiving primary or secondary school instruction in Canada in French, other than through a French immersion program.
+- 1. The candidate is a minority language adult, which requires that, they: - a) are a Canadian citizen on the date they submit their nomination paper; - b) are at least 18 years of age on the day of the election; and, - c) one of the following applies: - i.
+Their first language learned and still understood is French; - ii.
+They received their primary school instruction in Canada in French, other than French immersion; or, - iii.
+The candidate has a child who has received or is receiving primary or secondary school instruction in Canada in French, other than through a French immersion program.